-- Stop urban sprawl - Establish, in perpetuity, a defined countryside line to protect agricultural land and natural areas from urban encroachment.
-Protection of prime agricultural land must be a priority. - Support and expand regional agricultural production and enhance opportunities to conveniently purchase locally produced food. - Help community gardens and other forms of urban agriculture flourish.
+- Stop urban sprawl. - Establish, in perpetuity, a defined countryside line to protect prime agricultural land and natural areas from urban encroachment. - Support and expand regional agricultural production and enhance opportunities to conveniently purchase locally produced food. - Help community gardens and other forms of urban agriculture flourish.
 These have demonstrated health, recreational, social, and economic benefits.
 They also improve the quality of neighbourhoods and community self-sufficiency. - Protect and even purchase more high quality green space, such as Hidden Valley, to preserve it and control its future use.